GoogleCloudPlatform/cloud-ops-sandbox/website/content/en/docs/service_overview.md

 * **[Cloud Operations APM and SRE](https://cloud.google.com/products/operations):** Many services are instrumented with **Profiling**, **Tracing**, **Debugging**, **Monitoring**, **Logging** and **Error Reporting**.
 * **[Skaffold](https://github.com/GoogleContainerTools/skaffold):** A tool used for doing repeatable deployments.
 You can deploy to Kubernetes with a single command using Skaffold.
-* **Synthetic Load Generation:** The application demo comes with dedicated load generation service that creates realistic usage patterns on Hipster Shop website using
+* **Synthetic Load Generation:** The application demo comes with dedicated load generation service that creates realistic usage patterns on Online Boutique website using
   [Locust](https://locust.io/) load generator.
 * **[Google App Engine](https://cloud.google.com/appengine):** PaaS for running Web applications and services.
 * **[Google Cloud SQL](https://cloud.google.com/sql):** Fully managed relational database service for MySQL, PostgreSQL and SQL Server.